Jupita-io/kotlin/README.md

 ### Step 4
 Dump an utterance from a touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.

 The parameter `isCall` is required and set to false by default.
 This tells Jupita if the utterance is from an audio call.
-When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to false;
+When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to `false`;

 ```
 touchpoint.dump( "Hi, how are you?",